gaetanserre/L2RPN-2022_PPO-Baseline/README.md

 ### Work in progress
-We used this code to generate the results of [Reinforcement learning for Energies of the future and carbon neutrality: a Challenge Design]() but we still need to clean it.
+We used this code to generate the results of [Reinforcement learning for Energies of the future and carbon neutrality: a Challenge Design]() but we are still working on cleaning it up.